tableau/extensions-api/docs/trex_publish.md

  * Declaring data access requirements
  * Providing a URL that customers can use to get support for your the extension

- Dashboard extensions that appear in the gallery must also:
+ Dashboard extensions that appear in the Tableau Exchange must also:

 * Follow the Design Guidelines for Dashboard Extensions (user interaction and style guidelines for user interface elements).
-* Ensure that the information in the extension manifest file (`.trex`) matches the content that you will publish in the Extension Gallery.
-For example, the `name`, `description` fields are used to populate the name and description fields in the Extension Gallery.
-The icon you use in the manifest should also be the icon that is used in the gallery.
+* Ensure that the information in the extension manifest file (`.trex`) matches the content that you will publish in the Tableau Exchange.
+For example, the `name`, `description` fields are used to populate the name and description fields in the Tableau Exchange.
+The icon you use in the manifest should also be the icon that is used in the Tableau Exchange.
 You need to provide a 280x280 pixel `.png` version of the icon.

-For information about getting your extension into the Extension Gallery, see [Submitting your Extension to the Extension Gallery]({{site.baseurl}}/docs/ux_extension_gallery.html){:target="_blank"}.
+For information about getting your extension into the Tableau Exchange, see [Submitting your Extension to the Tableau Exchange]({{site.baseurl}}/docs/ux_extension_gallery.html){:target="_blank"}.

 For information about designing an extension, see [Design Guidelines for Dashboard Extensions]({{site.baseurl}}/docs/ux_design.html){:target="_blank"}.